Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/skills-i.md

 Difficulty Class (DC), or you're trying to beat another character's check result.

+### Skill Ranks
-**Skill Ranks:** A character's number of ranks in a skill is based on how many skill points a character has invested in a skill.
+A character's number of ranks in a skill is based on how many skill points a character has invested in a skill.
 Many skills can be used even if the character has no ranks in them; doing this is called making an untrained skill check.

+### Ability Modifier
-**Ability Modifier:** The ability modifier used in a skill check is the modifier for the skill's key ability (the ability associated with the skill's use).
+The ability modifier used in a skill check is the modifier for the skill's key ability (the ability associated with the skill's use).
 The key ability of each skill is noted in its description.

+### Miscellaneous Modifiers
-**Miscellaneous Modifiers:** Miscellaneous modifiers include racial bonuses, armor check penalties, and bonuses provided by feats, among others.
+Miscellaneous modifiers include racial bonuses, armor check penalties, and bonuses provided by feats, among others.